 Garment Worker Diaries Data, Bangladesh

-Click here to go directly to the interactive graphs.
-We have added new data and a new feature linking the workers participating in the study to the brands whose clothes they make.
-For more information on who to use the graphs keep reading.
+The new data portal includes new data, covering more months and more respondents, and new features that allow for the comparison of data region to region and brand to brand.
+For more information on how to use the graphs keep reading.
 To find out more about how we were able to connect workers to brands, read our explanation here.

 A few things to note:

 All the amounts are in Bangladesh’s currency, taka.
 There are about 84 taka to the U.S. dollar and about 95 taka to the euro.
 So someone earning 8,000 taka a month is earning about $95 or €84 a month.